 What began as a horizontal, circular array of shapes supported above the viewer, morphed during the design phase to this more engaging structure.

-Though the shape and contour of each element is unique, they come together to create a cohesive form much like varied species form our natural world.
-In honor of my code-breaking father-in-law who much appreciated Darwin's work.
+Though the shape and contour of each element is unique, they come together to render a cohesive whole much like the varied species of our natural world.
+In honor of my code-breaking father-in-law who much appreciated Darwin's work

 Oop-pop-pa-da, 2010, 18' x 8' x 6'